zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 };
 ```

-If you press `&kp A`, and then `&gqt LEFT_SHIFT B` **within** 125 ms after, then `ab` will be output.
-Importantly, the `b` will be output immediately since it was within the `quick-tap-ms`.
-This behavior will hold for any key that is output to the computer.
-The `&gqt LEFT_SHIFT B` binding will only have its underlying hold-tap behavior if it is pressed 125 ms **after** any keycode is sent to the computer.
+If you press `&kp A` and then `&gqt LEFT_SHIFT B` **within** 125 ms, then `ab` will be output.
+Importantly, `b` will be output immediately since it was within the `quick-tap-ms`.
+This quick-tap behavior will work for any key press, whether it is within a behavior like hold-tap, or a simple `&kp`.
+This means the `&gqt LEFT_SHIFT B` binding will only have its underlying hold-tap behavior if it is pressed 125 ms **after** a key press.

-Note that the higher the `quick-tap-ms`, the harder it will be to use the hold behavior, making this unideal for capitalizing letter while typing normally.
-However, paired with [mod-tap](mod-tap.md)
+Note that the higher the `quick-tap-ms` the harder it will be to use the hold behavior, making this less applicable for something like capitalizing letter while typing normally.
+However, if the hold behavior isn't used during fast typing, then it can be an effective way to mitigate misfires.

 #### `retro-tap`